 - The survey would clearly set out the scope and purpose of the survey.
 Survey contents will vary according to the subject matter of the Review.

 - The participants will be given a reasonable time frame within which to respond to the survey.

 - There might be a need to collect confidential information in the framework of certain reviews.
 In such cases, the AC and RT members, as appropriate, will be subject to confidentiality requirements.
 In these cases, there may be a need to prepare a public version of the report not containing any confidential information.

 - The AC will then review and comment on the Report.

 - The AC will submit an agreed Report to the IOSCO Board (or a sub-Committee appointed by the IOSCO Board) for approval.

 - The AC should in all cases publish the outcomes of its Thematic Review.

 The AC will deliver high quality and constructive reviews of implementation of IOSCO Principles and Standards.
-Reviews will provide road maps setting out how issues of significance and materiality identified in the Review might be addressed.
+Reviews may provide targeted recommendations, setting out how issues of significance and materiality identified in the Review might be addressed.